Forget clothes. In a very real sense, testosterone makes the man.

 Testosterone gets the credit — and blame — for everything from road rage and a 90-mile-an-hour fastball to prostate cancer.
 But can it also explain wild swings in the stock market?

 To find out, researchers in England measured testosterone and cortisol (a stress hormone) in saliva samples from 17 male stock traders twice a day for eight days.
 They found that a high testosterone level in the morning was linked to a successful, money-making trading day.
 In contrast, high cortisol levels were recorded during volatile, up-and-down trading sessions.

 It's just one small, preliminary study.
 But if testosterone is linked to male aggression, it could explain risk-taking investment practices.
 Be aware, though, that aggressive trading can trigger losses as well as gains.

 Testosterone and cardiac risk factors

 Diabetes is another important cardiac risk factor.
-Prostate cancer treatments that lower levels of testosterone produce insulin resistance and increase the risk of diabetes.
+Androgen-deprivation therapy produces insulin resistance and increases the risk of diabetes.
 Obesity increases the risk of both diabetes and heart disease.
 Men with low testosterone have more body fat and more of the abdominal fat that's most harmful than men with higher hormone levels, but since obesity itself reduces testosterone, it's not clear which is the cause and which the effect.